ricetuan/GameDesignDocument/reportPage8-3.md

 - learn : How start ups works
 - lack : time to polish and art skill
 - Long for : knowledging of shipping

+#Wed
+- like : polishing game by reorder the layout
+- learn : Ways to make tutorial by tap
+- lack : times to find a good sound effect for my game
+- Long for : how to ship the app